E.I.F.S And Traditional Stucco

 - A 100% acrylic color-integral finish coat is then troweled over the base coat and reinforcing mesh.

 EIFS systems are usually about 1/8″ to 1/4″ thick.

 One of the main advantages of EIFS is that it acts as a great insulator.
-It literally wraps the exterior in an energy-efficient thermal envelope.
-This insulation outside buildings decreases air infiltration, stabilize the interior environment and reduces energy consumption.
+Indeed, it literally wraps the exterior in an energy-efficient thermal envelope.
+Thus, this insulation outside buildings decreases air infiltration, stabilize the interior environment and reduces energy consumption.

-Furthermore, EIFS manufacturers have now come up with new drainable EIFS systems that will further prevent water from getting and staying behind the stucco.
+Furthermore, EIFS manufacturers have now come up with new drainable EIFS systems that will prevent water from getting behind the stucco.

-Here at Old Pueblo Stucco, L.L.C., we are EIFS Certified applicators and our team with over 20 years of experience working with EIFS systems will insure that we install an EIFS system on your house or commercial building according to the EIFS manufacturer`s specifications and with the highest standards of workmanship so that we can deliver for you a finish product of the highest quality.
+Here at Old Pueblo Stucco L.L.C., we are EIFS Certified applicators.
+Our team has over 20 years of experience working with EIFS systems.
+We will install an EIFS system on your house or commercial building according to the EIFS manufacturer`s specifications.
+We adhere to the highest standards of workmanship, so that we can deliver the best possible products to our clients.
 Please call us at 520-304-7037 to get a free estimate.